EberlyODL/phys211/week-1.md

 * LOKin01: translate descriptions of motion into motion diagrams and vice versa

 The full list of objectives can be found on Canvas.
-The reading for this week is Chap 1 of the textbook but read these course content page until you get the "read the textbook sign".
+The reading for this week is Chap 1 of the textbook but you can read these course content pages until you get the "read the textbook sign".

 <stop-note title="Read Knight 4ed" icon="stopnoteicons:book-icon">